Class Fees & Benefits

 Class Fee covers instruction in 8 two-hour classes, one 25 lb. bag of clay, use of over twenty high fire glazes, and firing of work.
 Please plan to attend the first class for your orientation and supplies.
 Please also plan to attend the last class to retrieve tools and to glaze work.

 Classes are limited to ten students.
 Students may use the studio any time except during another class and during studio meetings (see Community Bulletin) .
-Firing is limited to work made with 25 lbs. of clay.
-Tools and extra clay are not provided but Ruby's sells these materials at a deep discount.
+Firing is limited to work that fits on your class shelf, unstacked.
+Tools are not provided but Ruby's sells these materials at a deep discount.

 Classes in Clay

-Run in 8-week sessions and are open to students with ALL LEVELS OF EXPERIENCE.
+Run in 8-week sessions and are open to students with ALL LEVELS OF EXPERIENCE unless otherwise noted in the class description.
 While focus is on the beginner, individual instruction and demonstrations are provided for the more advanced student.